NoBlackBoxes/LastBlackBox/course/bootcamp/day_4/Morning.md

     python3 raspberry_pi/receive_and_send_sensor_data.py

-Task 4: Receive the data to your host computer
+Task 4: Receive the data at your host computer
 -----------------------------------
 You need to have python3 installed on your host computer.
 If you do not have it installed, we recommend to use Anaconda to install python3.
 You can find the installation instructions here: https://www.anaconda.com/products/individual